 Craig and Betsy Althaus

-Betsy and Craig Althaus, shown with their grandchildren’s Cullen, Henley, McCrae, Cora, joined Camp Mystic in 2000.
+Betsy and Craig Althaus, shown with their grandchildren Cullen, Henley, McCrae, and Cora, joined Camp Mystic in 2000.
 In her job as Assistant Director, Betsy plays a major part in all correspondence with camp families throughout the year.
 Before joining Mystic, Betsy was a preschool director and teacher in Kerrville.
 As our Director of Operations, Craig leads Camp Mystic’s Horseback Riding program and supervises the maintenance of the camp grounds.
 Before coming to Camp Mystic, Craig worked extensively in ranching.
 Both Betsy and Craig were born and raised in Fredericksburg, Texas.
-They have two children and two granddaughters.
+They have two children and four grandchildren.
 They reside at Camp Mystic year round.
 Those that know Betsy and Craig can count on them for their enthusiasm, humor, and love for camping.

 In her job as Office Manager, Catherine, shown with her husband David and their grandchildren Hannah Rose, Xander, Mahala, Maddy, Katie Mae and Kelleigh, helps with the smooth day to day operation of Camp Mystic.
 Catherine came to Mystic in the fall of 2000.
 She and her husband, David, moved to the Hunt area in 1999 from Temple, Texas.
 Catherine has two children, five granddaughters and one grandson.
 Parents can always call on Catherine for help year round.